 Gaius Julius Caesar became a very good military leader who rose to prominence until he could proclaim himself ruler of Rome.
 Julius Caesar first became a politician and then a Roman general that later appointed himself dictator of the Roman Empire.

-After his time as governor in Spain he returned to Rome and made contacts with other politicians.
+After his time as governor in Spain, he returned to Rome and made contact with other politicians.
 His political alliances helped him become governor of Gaul.
 Gaul consisted of what today is France and Belgium.
-He was governor for eight years, during which time his military power increased and his plundered assets from Gaul grew.
+He was governor for eight years, during which time his military power increased, and his plundered assets from Gaul grew.